Rhaphidophora Decursiva: Background and Care Guide

 How to Propagate Rhaphidophora Decursiva

 You can propagate a Raphidophora decursiva by the stem cutting method.
-We’ve covered this in detail in the propagation section of our post on Philodendron Splendid.
+We’ve covered this in detail in the propagation section of our care guide to Philodendron Splendid.

 However, you can also propagate through another method known as “air layering.”